What was the aim of this review?

 Cluster-randomized controlled trials (cRCTs), interrupted time series (ITS), or controlled before-and-after studies (CBAs) comparing IRS plus ITNs with ITNs alone.

 Two review authors independently assessed trials for eligibility, analyzed risk of bias, and extracted data.
 We used risk ratio (RR) and 95% confidence intervals (CI).
-We stratified by type of insecticide: ‘non-pyrethroid-like', as this could improve malaria control better than adding IRS insecticides that have the same way of working as the insecticide on ITNs (‘pyrethroid-like').
+We stratified by type of insecticide, ‘pyrethroid-like’ and ‘non-pyrethroid-like’; the latter could improve malaria control better than adding IRS insecticides that have the same way of working as the insecticide on ITNs (‘pyrethroid-like').
 We used subgroup analysis of ITN usage in the trials to explore heterogeneity.
 We assessed the certainty of evidence using the GRADE approach.

 Six cRCTs (eight comparisons) met our inclusion criteria conducted since 2008 in sub-Saharan Africa.
 Malaria transmission in all sites was from mosquitoes belonging to the Anopheles gambiae s.l. complex species; two trials in Benin and Tanzania also reported the vector Anopheles funestus.
 Three trials used insecticide with targets different to pyrethroids (two used bendiocarb and one used pirimiphos-methyl); two trials used dichloro-diphenyl-trichlorethane (DDT), an insecticide with the same target as pyrethroids; and one trial used both types of insecticide (pyrethroid deltamethrin in the first year, switching to bendiocarb for the second-year).
 ITN usage was greater than 50% in three trials, and less than 50% in the remainder.